joonion/the-art-of-coding/README.md

 # The Art of Coding
-This is the repository of the art of coding for problem solving.
+The repository of the art of coding for problem solving.